jlab-hep/-rd53a_software_doc/docs/rd53a_demo_flow.md

 * `QC helper`: A SW to register QC results to LocalDB, especially for Non-electrical tests.<br>
 * `YARR`: A SW to use electrical tests and upload the results to LocalDB.<br>
 * `LabRemote`: A SW to control DCS and upload the data to LocalDB via InfluxDB.<br>
 * `Scan Operator`: A SW to use in electrical tests.
-It can help the user operation in the tests with YARR and LabRemote.<br>
+It can help the user to perform the tests with YARR and LabRemote (or any other DCS controller).<br>

 ![Stage_and_SW](images/Stage_and_SW.png)